johnsug/johnsug.github.io/_posts/2016-06-14-half-marathon-survival-analysis.md

 ---
 layout: post
-title: Spring 2016 Race Survival Analysis
+title: Half-Marathon Survival Analysis
 ---

 As I had already compiled a rich data set from my last post, I wanted to use it again and use [survival analysis](https://en.wikipedia.org/wiki/Survival_analysis) to contrast the first two races of the [Heartland 39.3 half marathon series](http://www.heartland393.com) -- the Rock the Parkway and Garmin half marathons (which were one week apart).

 Specifically, I set out to compare the two races themselves.
-My time was nine minutes slower the second week, but I don't if this was due to personal reasons (e.g., I wasn't completely recovered from the week before), external reasons (e.g. the terran was less flat and the hill at the end was dishearting), or a combination of the two.
+My half-marathon time was nine minutes slower the second week, but I don't if this was due to personal reasons (e.g., I wasn't completely recovered from the week before), external reasons (e.g. the terrain was less flat and the hill at the end was dishearting), or a combination of the two.

 A few quick summary statistics: